This page was last updated on 16 December, 2021.

 Detailed Tourist Information

+North Macedonia is open for travel through land and air.
 All land border crossings in North Macedonia are open for movement of passengers and vehicles.
-However neighbouring countries may have different entry and exit restrictions on their side of the border.
-Please check before travelling.
+However neighboring countries may have different entry and exit restrictions on their side of the border.

-Individuals must practice two-meter social distancing in public and wear a protective face covering in all closed and open public spaces, including markets, shops, banks, post offices, health facilities, and public transport.
+-Individuals are no longer required to wear masks or face coverings outdoors, except when gathering in large groups.
+Individuals must continue wearing a protective face covering in all closed or indoor spaces, including markets, shops, banks, post offices, health facilities, taxis, and public transport.

 Data Source: covidcontrols.co